MUmairAB/Analyzing-Legal-Documents-using-RAG-Based-App/README.md

-# Legal Document Analysis using Pinecone, OpenAI, and LangChain
+# Legal Document Analysis using RAG-Based App Using Pinecone, OpenAI, and LangChain

-This repo contains a program for analyzing the actual depositions to identify instances of admissions and contradictions by the witness.
+This repo contains a RAG application for analyzing the actual depositions to identify instances of admissions and contradictions by the witness.
 It uses **Pinecone**, **OpenAI**, and **LangChain**.

 ## What is a Deposition?